vinc456/vinc456.github.io/README.md

+One day, you will be dead.
+Each year that passes after your death, fewer and fewer people will remember who you were, what you did or what your face looked like.
+Eventually, you'll be completely forgotten.
+Who cares if that side project you put out sucked or not.
+Might as well put it out there and see what people think.
+There's a good chance too that the project won't even be remembered even by the time you die.

+The best way to get experience is to do things, so given that no one is going to remember, might as well try to do it.
+Your successes won't be remembered along with your failures.

 ### January 11, 2019

-Wanted to share: [Most of What We Read on the Internet is Written by Insane People (reddit.com) ](https://news.ycombinator.com/item?id=18881827)
+Wanted to share this gem: [Most of What We Read on the Internet is Written by Insane People (reddit.com) ](https://news.ycombinator.com/item?id=18881827)

 The key takeaway for me was: